Taking further offences into account (Form 1 offences)

 An admission of guilt for the purposes of Pt 3 Div 3 Crimes (Sentencing Procedure) Act (ss 31–35) is not admissible in evidence in further criminal proceedings in relation to any such offence, or any other offence specified in the list of additional charges: s 35(3).

-In any criminal proceedings, where reference may be made to, or evidence given about, the fact that the offender was convicted of the principal offence, reference may also lawfully be made to, or evidence given about, the fact that a further offence was taken into account in imposing a penalty for the principal offence: s 35(5).
+In any criminal proceedings, where reference may be made to, or evidence given about, the fact the offender was convicted of the principal offence, reference may also lawfully be made to, or evidence given about, the fact a further offence was taken into account in imposing a penalty for the principal offence: s 35(5).

 The fact an offence was taken into account under Pt 3 Div 3 may be proved in the same manner as the conviction for the principal offence: s 35(6).